Edelman (firm)

-Edelman is an American public relations and marketing consultancy firm, founded in 1952 by, and named after, Daniel Edelman.
-It is currently run by his son Richard Edelman.
-As of 2018, it is the largest public relations firm in the world by revenue and with 6,000 employees.
+Edelman is a multinational American public relations and marketing consultancy firm.
+The company was founded in 1952 and named after its founder, Daniel Edelman.
+Since 1996 and as of November 2023, Edelman has been run by his son Richard Edelman, from its primary headquarters in New York City.
+As of 2022, it is the largest public relations firm in the world by revenue, with around 6,000 employees across 60 global offices.

-Edelman has a history of establishing astroturf campaigns (seemingly grassroots groups that are fronts for industry) for its clients.
+Edelman has been accused of establishing "astroturfing" campaigns (seemingly grassroots groups that are fronts for industry) for its clients.
 The company has provided services for the fossil fuel industry, which includes earning hundreds of millions of dollars to advocate on behalf of the American Petroleum Institute, a fossil fuel industry group dedicated to the advancement of climate change denial and blocking of climate legislation.
 It is a partner organization of the World Economic Forum.

-Corporate history
+History

+1952–1960s: Early years

-Edelman public relations was founded in Chicago in 1952 by former journalist Daniel J. Edelman as Daniel J. Edelman and Associates.
+Edelman public relations was founded in Chicago, Illinois in 1952 by former journalist Daniel J. Edelman, as Daniel J. Edelman and Associates.
 The company started with three employees and grew to serve 25 accounts by 1960.

 Edelman's founder, Daniel Edelman, is credited with inventing the corporate media tour for his work with his previous employer, Toni Home Permanent Co.
 He toured the country with "The Toni Twins", a set of twins, where one used a professional salon and the other used Toni's home hair-care products.
 When Edelman started his own firm, Toni became Edelman's first client.
 Toni was followed by Sara Lee, a small cheesecake company at the time, and a bowling equipment manufacturer, Brunswick Corporation.

-The agency opened the New York office in 1960.
-This was followed by a series of office openings around the globe spanning seven decades including London (1967); Washington, D.C.
-(1968); Hong Kong (1986); Silicon Valley (1992); and Beijing (1994).
-In the 2000s, the company has opened offices in Calgary, Dubai, South Africa and Colombia.
+Edelman opened the Manhattan office in 1960.
+From 1962, Edelman worked with Finland to improve its image, in part through the Finnfacts Institute founded by the company.
+In 1966, it promoted Californian wine for the California Wine Institute.

+In 1977 Edelman secured the landing rights for Concorde.
 The New York office grew from $1 million to $20 million in revenues from 1979 to the late 1980s under the leadership of Daniel Edelman's son, Richard Edelman.

 By 1981, Edelman had five international offices and it opened six more over the following decade.
 Some former employees and industry experts said its focus on financial growth led to high turnover and client service issues as a result.
 There was also an unsuccessful attempt by some employees to start their own firm with some of Edelman's clients.